WikiMini

 Dutch: Wilhelmina Frederika Anna Elisabeth Marie

 Princess Marie of the Netherlands (Dutch: Prinses Wilhelmina Frederika Anna Elisabeth Marie der Nederlanden, Prinses van Oranje-Nassau; 5 June 1841 – 22 June 1910) was the fourth child and younger daughter of Prince Frederick of the Netherlands and wife of William, 5th Prince of Wied.
 She was the mother of William, Prince of Albania.
-She was the last surviving grandchild of William I of the Netherlands.
+Marie was also the last surviving grandchild of William I, King of the Netherlands.

 Marriage and family

-Marie married on 18 July 1871 in Wassenaar, William, Prince of Wied (1845–1907), brother of Queen Elisabeth of Romania and elder son of Hermann, Prince of Wied and his wife, Princess Marie of Nassau.
+Marie married on 18 July 1871 in Wassenaar, William, Prince of Wied (1845–1907).
+Born a member of the House of Wied, he was brother of Queen Elisabeth of Romania and the son of Hermann, Prince of Wied and his wife, Princess Marie of Nassau.

 They had six children: